erikannotations/Trinity/README.md

-# Coding for Humanists course materials
+# Programming for the Humanities course materials

-These are materials for the course [Coding for Humanists] at Trinity College Dublin.
+These are materials for the course Programming for the Humanities at Trinity College Dublin.
 This X-week course introduces Digital Humanities graduate students to fundamentals of query, corpora, Python, common data science libraries (such as Pandas), and experiment design, without assuming any technical background.

 ## Sources and inspiration